+(d) Revegetation.

-- (d) Revegetation. - (i) General Revegetation Performance Standards
+(i) General Revegetation Performance Standards

-(A) The operator shall establish on all affected lands a diverse, permanent vegetative cover of the same seasonal variety native to the area or a mixture of species that will support the approved postmining land use in a manner consistent with the approved reclamation plan.
+(A)(i) The operator shall establish on all affected lands a diverse, permanent vegetative cover of the same seasonal variety native to the area or a mixture of species that will support the approved postmining land use in a manner consistent with the approved reclamation plan.
 This cover shall be self-renewing, and capable of stabilizing the soil.

-(B) Land which did not support vegetation prior to becoming affected because of natural soil conditions need not be revegetated unless subsoil from such affected land will support vegetation.
+(B)(ii) Land which did not support vegetation prior to becoming affected land because of natural soil conditions need not be revegetated unless subsoil from such affected land will support vegetation.
 The operator shall demonstrate to the Administrator's satisfaction that revegetation or reforestation is not possible if he seeks to proceed under the provisions of the subsection.

-(C) After backfilling, grading, contouring, and the replacement of topsoil and/or approved substitutes, revegetation shall be commenced in such a manner so as to most efficiently retain moisture and control erosion on all affected lands to be revegetated.
-In addition, any fertilizer requirements based on previous analysis must be fulfilled.
+(C)(iii) After backfilling, grading, and contouring, and the replacement of topsoil and/or approved substitutes, revegetation shall be commenced in such a manner so as to most efficiently accommodate the retention of retain moisture and control erosion on all affected lands to be revegetated.
+In addition, any fertilizer requirements as determined on the basis of based on previous analysis must be fulfilled.

-(D) Mulch or other equivalent procedures which will control erosion and enhance soil moisture conditions shall be used on all retopsoiled areas.
+(D)(iv) Mulch or other equivalent procedures which will control erosion and enhance soil moisture conditions shall be used on all retopsoiled areas.

-(E) Any tillage and/or drill seeding shall be on the topographic contour, unless for safety reasons it is not practicable, or perpendicular to the prevailing wind on flat areas.
+$(\underline{E})(v)$ Any tillage and/or drill seeding which is accomplished by mechanical drilling shall be on the topographic contour, unless for safety reasons it is not practicable, or perpendicular to the prevailing wind on flat areas.
 Seeding of affected lands shall be conducted during the first normal period for favorable planting conditions after final preparation unless an alternative plan is approved.

-(F) Any rills or gullies that would preclude successful establishment of vegetation or achievement of postmining land use shall be removed or stabilized.
+(F)(v) Any rills or gullies that would preclude successful establishment of vegetation or achievement of postmining land use shall be removed or stabilized.